st10447475/mast5112-poe-st10447475/MAST5112-PART3-main/README.md

 - **State Management**: Corrected some issues where the state was not updating correctly when deleting or adding menu items.

 ---
-## Contributors

-- **Griffin (aka Kabelo Kgosana)**: Lead Developer & Contributor

-I truly appreciate ymy efforts in making this project better!

-## License

-This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for more details.

----
 ## Styling Summary

 This README utilizes various Markdown styles to ensure clarity and enhance the presentation: